clinicjs/node-clinic-doctor/recommendations/io-readmore.md

-'use strict'

-const summary = `
-Potential __Garabage Collection__ issue detected:
-- Run [Tool X](http://google.com) to assess the issue.
-- The machine's resources may be under spec for the application.
-`

-const readMore = `
 ### Understanding the analysis
 Morbi in sem quis dui placerat ornare.
 Pellentesque odio nisi, euismod in, pharetra a, ultricies in, diam.
 Sed arcu.
 Cras consequat.